Wilderness Therapy Program for Troubled Girls

 The female students reside in structurally sound rustic cabins located about a quarter mile (2 1/2 city blocks) from Shepherds Hill Academy’s main campus.
 The wilderness-like communities have no running water or electricity.
 All cabins are heated with wood burning stoves.

-The main campus of Shepherds Hill Academy provides all the functional amenities such as shower facilities, toilets, laundry machines, a cafeteria, and fully functional classrooms.
+The main campus of Shepherds Hill Academy provides all the functional amenities such as shower facilities, restrooms, laundry machines, a cafeteria, and fully functional classrooms.
 Here, the girls daily attend their classes, eat three healthy meals, and maintain personal hygiene.

 Shepherds Hill Academy is a licensed Outdoor Child Care Program and meets all rules and regulations set forth by the state of Georgia.
 All teens are supervised 24/7 with a 5:1 student-to-staff ratio by the Girls Residential Team.